top of page

 Nettie Bascomb Brown is a botanical artist creating bas-relief botanicals impressions in plaster and concrete.
 Moving with the seasonal changes in colours and light, the varied forage for the bees and pollinators and the breath-taking Wiltshire landscape are inspirations for her work.

-More about Nettie Bascomb Brown
+More about Nettie Baskcomb Brown

 Nettie is a botanical artist working from her home studio in the Vale of Pewsey.